coincashew/ethereum-scripts/README.md

 ```

 ## Objectives
-* Strength the Most Diverse Client -- Lodestar and Besu
+* Strengthen the Most Diverse Client -- Lodestar CL and Besu EL
 * Simple to use for the home solo staker
 * Fully automated installation
 * Easy to use with Ubuntu Linux